Property title search and liens for real estate.

 HOA

-Basic Ownership searches are typically returned same day/next day.
-Platinum Full & Expanded title searches on average take between 12- 72 hours (not including weekends).
-Extensive searches, research spanning over 10 years and remote locations may require additional time to fully review the filings.
+Both the Economy and Expanded residential current owner title searches typically take 3 business days.
+Basic ownership searches are typically returned same day/next day.
+Extensive research spanning over 10 years, such as a chain-of-title search, or remote locations may require additional time to fully review the filings.
 Many of our search teams around the country are set up on a PDA system, allowing for instant delivery as it comes into our website.
-If your research is time sensitive or you have a hard deadline feel free to contact us toll free at 877-848-5337 to expedite your order or email rush@afxllc.com.
+If you have a tricky property situation, or your research is time sensitive and have a hard deadline, feel free to contact us toll free at (877) 848-5337 to expedite your order.
 We will make every effort to ensure your deadline is met.
-Back to questions

-Results of title searches are sent via email.
-The full search often contains document image copies, which are scanned to PDF files for easy viewing on any computer.
-Documents can be viewed on screen, downloaded to a computer, or printed.
-Hard copies are available to be sent by either USPS or Fedex upon request (Processing, Copy & Shipping fees apply) please contact your sales team at 877-848-5337 for more details.
-Back to questions
+Results of title searches are sent via email in PDF format.
+The abstract report, documents and images can be viewed on screen, downloaded to a computer, printed, or forwarded as needed.
+Hard copies are available to be sent by either USPS or Fedex upon request (Processing, Copy & Shipping fees apply) please contact your sales team at (877) 848-5337 for more details.